 Probation and Child Abuse Convictions in California

-The probationary period usually lasts at least 3 years.
+The probationary period usually lasts at least three years.
 Individuals on probation may also be forced to undergo random drug tests if they committed child abuse while using drugs or drinking alcohol.

 Defenses for Child Abuse Charges

 Individuals facing child abuse charges do have legal options for their defense.
 Working with a criminal defense lawyer in Los Angeles can improve your odds of beating a charge under PC 273(d).
-Your lawyer could argue:
+There are several different defenses that can be used depending on the particulars of your case.
+The most common defenses are:

 You Did Not Intend to Harm Your Child